Video – Testing Twin Torsion Axles

 The second thing of note is how active the rocker beam is on the small bumps, and how the frame stays fairly still.
 Admittedly, some of the video effect is due to the camera mounting, but not all.
 The camera mounts, sort of, to the frame, but it is only with duct tape, so it does wiggle a little.
 If the frame was jarring, you would see that in the video.

 Comparing to the first test (that had c-clamps holding the axles to the frame in the early test video), this new video shows much more detail.
 The GoPro is a much better camera for this kind of work.
 Certainly, the lower, under-the-trailer point of view helps as well.
-Looking at the suspension from under the trailer just tells so much more about what’s happening.
+Looking at the suspension from under the trailer just tells so much more about what is happening.

 And, the finishing Powder coat makes it easier to see as we watch the action.